 We are the aircraft manager for various securitization vehicles, joint ventures and third parties and receive annual fees for these services.
-In 2011, we generated revenue of \$19.1 million from providing aircraft management services to non-consolidated securitization vehicles and joint ventures and third parties.
+In 2012, we generated revenue of \$17.3 million from providing aircraft management services to non-consolidated securitization vehicles and joint ventures and third parties.
 We may be removed as manager by the affirmative vote of a requisite number of holders of the securities issued by the securitization vehicles upon the occurrence of specified events and at specified times under our joint venture agreements.
-If we are removed, in the case of our consolidated securitization vehicles and joint ventures, our expenses would increase since such securitization vehicles or joint ventures would have to hire an outside aircraft manager and, in the case of non-consolidated securitization vehicles, joint ventures and third parties, our revenues would decline as a result of the loss of our fees for providing management services to such entities.
 If we are removed as aircraft manager for any securitization vehicle or joint venture that generates a significant portion of our management fees, our financial results could be materially and adversely affected.